|

 Can a blue wedding theme work for both indoor and outdoor venues?

-Yes, blue is surprisingly flexible.
-Lighter blues feel fresh and airy outdoors, especially with greenery and natural light.
+Absolutely.
+Lighter blues feel fresh and airy outdoors, especially with greenery and natural light working in your favor.

-Deeper blues work beautifully indoors, adding elegance under candles and chandeliers without feeling heavy.
+Deeper blues work beautifully indoors, adding elegance under candles and chandeliers without feeling heavy or overwhelming.

 How do I keep a blue wedding theme from feeling too cold or formal?